Rush (2013 film): Plot

 Meanwhile, Hesketh Racing, the fledgling racing team Hunt drives for, enters Formula One.
 Lauda then joins Scuderia Ferrari with Regazzoni and wins his first championship in 1975.
-Hesketh closes down after failing to secure a sponsor, but Hunt joins the McLaren team.
-During this time, Hunt marries supermodel Suzy Miller, while Lauda develops a relationship with socialite Marlene Knaus.
+Lacking a sponsor, Hesketh closes, so Hunt joins McLaren.
+He also marries supermodel Suzy Miller, while Lauda develops a relationship with socialite Marlene Knaus.

-The 1976 season starts with Lauda dominating the first two races while Hunt struggles to catch up.
-Hunt wins the Spanish Grand Prix, but is disqualified after a post-race inspection results in a ruling that the width of his car was greater than permitted.
-Struggling to comply with F1 rules, McLaren suffers a series of racing setbacks, and Hunt's situation is further exacerbated when Suzy starts a relationship with actor Richard Burton.
+The 1976 season starts, with Lauda dominating the first two races while Hunt struggles to catch up.
+Hunt wins the Spanish Grand Prix, but is disqualified after a ruling that his car was marginally wider than permitted.
+Struggling to comply with F1 rules, McLaren suffers a series of racing setbacks, and Hunt's situation is exacerbated when he separates from Suzy and she starts seeing actor Richard Burton.

-Following his divorce, Hunt regains his competitive spirit and, when his disqualification in Spain is overturned, the restored points put him into championship contention.
-Lauda marries Marlene in a private ceremony but begins to have concerns about the effects of his newfound happiness, worrying that he has become vulnerable as a racer, as he now has something to lose.
+Following their divorce, Hunt regains his competitive spirit and, when his disqualification in Spain is overturned, the restored points put him into championship contention.
+Lauda marries Marlene in a private ceremony, but begins to have concerns about the effects of his newfound happiness, worrying that he has become vulnerable as a racer, as he now has something to lose.

 On the day of the German Grand Prix, Lauda calls a drivers' meeting, urging the F1 committee to cancel the race due to heavy rain on the notoriously dangerous Nürburgring Nordschleife; the vote goes against cancellation after Hunt argues that Lauda is trying to personally benefit in competition by reducing the number of remaining races at a time when Lauda already has a significant points lead towards the season's championship.

-Most drivers start the race with wet weather tyres, which becomes a costly tactic due to most of the track quickly drying.
-They all change tyres during the second lap, pushing Hunt ahead of Lauda; the latter's attempts to catch up result in a suspension arm in his Ferrari breaking, causing a loss of control and crash of the car into an embankment where it bursts into flames.
-Lauda is airlifted to hospital with third-degree burns to his head and face and internal burns to his lungs.
-For six weeks, Lauda is treated for his injuries while he watches Hunt, who is otherwise guilt-ridden by Lauda's condition, dominate the races in his absence.
-Despite his doctor's orders, he decides to return to drive his Ferrari at the Italian Grand Prix, finishing fourth while Hunt fails to finish.
+Most drivers start the race with wet-weather tyres, which becomes a costly tactic due to most of the track quickly drying.
+They all change tyres during the second lap, pushing Hunt ahead of Lauda; the latter's attempts to catch up result in a suspension arm in his Ferrari breaking, causing a loss of control and crashing the car into an embankment where it bursts into flames.
+Lauda is airlifted to hospital with third-degree burns to his head and internal burns to his lungs.
+For six weeks, Lauda is treated for his agonising injuries while he watches Hunt, who is guilt-ridden by Lauda's condition, but dominates the races in his absence.
+Against doctors' orders, he returns to drive in the Italian Grand Prix, finishing fourth while Hunt fails to finish.